shruthi-kallimath/AutomationAize/README.md

 **Pytest Framework:**

-pytest framework has been used to write tests for the web application and the same can be viewed in test_automation.py module.
+pytest framework has been used to write tests for the web application and the same can be viewed in test_automation.py module and test_petstore.py module.

 **Reports Generation:**